ibm-cloud-docs/watson/getting-started-cf.md

   ```
   {: pre}

-Thi s command restarts the application as it exists in {{site.data.keyword.cloud_notm}}.
+This command restarts the application as it exists in {{site.data.keyword.cloud_notm}}.
 To upload the latest version of the application to {{site.data.keyword.cloud_notm}} before restarting it, use the `cf push` command instead.

 - [**cf delete**](/docs/cli/reference/cfcommands/index.html#cf_delete) Delete an application: